Booligans/File-Converter/README.md

 # File-Converter

 Simple script that allows for file ending changes.
+Simply download, execute, and follow instructions.